-All time and demand deposits and repurchase (and reverse) agreements of the City shall be secured by pledged collateral with a market value equal to or not less than 102% of deposits plus accrued interest less an amount insured by FDIC and evidenced by original safekeeping receipts.
+All time and demand deposits and repurchase (and reverse) agreements of the City shall be secured by pledged collateral with a market value equal to or not less than 102% of deposits plus accrued interest less an amount insured by FDIC or the National Credit Union Share Insurance Fund and evidenced by original safekeeping receipts.
 Evidence of the pledged collateral shall be maintained by the Chief Financial Officer and held by an independent third party with whom the City has a current custodial agreement.